hyperledger/firefly-samples/private-data-transfer-cli/README.md

 ## Running

-Once the FireFly stack is ready, run the sample with:
+Once the FireFly stack is ready, set up and run the sample with:

 ```
+npm install
 npm start
 ```